GU Health Review

-Q. What is GU Health’s Member Support Program?
+Q. What is GU Health’s Home Support Services and Programs?

 - A. This program allows you to leave hospital early by providing the treatment you need in the comfort of your own home.
 The program includes services such as physiotherapy, occupational therapy, nursing, personal care attendance, home help, maternity nursing care, medical equipment hire.

 Q. How many corporates does GU Health provide cover for?